Christopher-Scoren/notes/CommandLine.md

 drwxr-xr-x 4  cc  eng  4096 Jun 24 16:51  comedy
 drwxr-xr-x 6  cc  eng  4096 Jun 24 16:51  drama
 -rw-r--r-- 1  cc  eng     0 Jun 24 16:51  genres.txt
+>> Here’s what each column means:
+>> 1. Access rights.
+These indicate the read, write, and execute permissions on the file or directory allowed to the owner, the group, and all users.
+You can read more about file permissions.
+>> 2. Number of hard links.
+This number counts the number of child directories and files.
+This number includes the parent directory link (..) and current directory link (.).
+>> 3. The username of the file’s owner.
+Here the username is cc.
+>> 4. The name of the group that owns the file.
+Here the group name is eng.
+>> 5. The size of the file in bytes.
+>> 6. The date & time that the file was last modified.
+>> 7. The name of the file or directory.

 ## Redirecting Input and Output